What could be better than a spa night at home with your best girlfriends?

 Step two: Don’t forget the snacks!

 We all love cupcakes and moscato, but no spa night is complete without some healthy snacks too!
 Make sure to include hydrating, vitamin-rich snacks and beverages in your spread, because what you put in your body is just as important as what you put on it.

-Make a gorgeous fruit and veggie plate that includes cucumbers, carrots, melon, berries, and maybe some more unusual product like jicama or kohlrabi.
+Make a gorgeous fruit and veggie plate that includes cucumbers, carrots, melon, berries, and maybe some more unusual choices like jicama or kohlrabi.
 These are all super hydrating and full of vitamins, minerals, and antioxidants that nourish your skin and fight damage from free radicals.
 Don’t forget to include some fun dips like hummus, Greek yogurt dip, and guacamole!
 (Healthy fats are awesome for your skin, btw.)